-An MVP is almost a fully-fledged product, ready to be pushed to the market.
-It’s a shot to understand whether your product will be valuable for the customers in the market.
-All it needs is the feedback from the target audience.
-Unlike a prototype, an MVP expects deep technical development, as the functionality can be further added, as the product scales.
+Here is a quick minimum viable product vs prototype comparison.
+A functional MVP is almost a fully-fledged product, ready to be pushed to the market.
+It is a shot to understand whether your product will be valuable for the customers in the market.
+All it needs is feedback from the target audience and further MVP validation.
+Unlike a prototype, a minimum viable product expects deep technical development, as the functionality can be further added, as the product scales.

-It is apparent that an MVP is prominent for a startup as it provides you with the users’ feedback on early stages and can become a green light to moving forward towards a full-featured product creation.
+A minimum viable product is prominent for a startup as it provides you with the users’ feedback on early stages and can become a green light to moving forward towards a full-featured product creation.

 Example of an MVP

 XPATconnect is a world-first platform for accommodation search for expats that helps to find long-term housing.
 Initially, the customer asked to build an MVP for the platform to gather the community feedback and improve the application in the future.

 It differs from an interactive prototype due to its working capacity and core functionality existence.
 The main platform feature is to provide expats with the best accommodation based on the list of their needs and preferences.

 - At the first stage, a user fills out an application form of 22 questions regarding the place, work address, house preferences, personal needs, rental budget, etc. This data is then collected and analyzed to provide them with the best choices.